 Orf appears as a solitary lesion or as a few lesions, most commonly on the fingers, hands, or forearms.
 The lesion starts as a small, firm, red-to-blue papule that becomes hemorrhagic and flat-topped, and may have an umbilicated center.
 The fully developed lesion is typically 2-3 cm in diameter, but it may reach 5 cm.
 It is often tender and may bleed easily.
 Infection is usually uncomplicated.
 Secondary bacterial infection of orf lesions may cause complications, but these are usually controlled with antibiotic treatment.

 Photographs of lesions are available in this report: - Human Orf Virus Infection from Household Exposures — United States, 2009–2011.
 MMWR 2012 [external link].

 The vaccine used to control sheep disease is a live vaccine.
 It can cause disease in people who have an inoculation injury, or who are exposed to recently vaccinated animals.

 Laboratory confirmation of Orf virus infection is made by electron microscopy.
-Patient samples may be sent to the Virus Reference Department at HPA Colindale, using the appropriate sample submission form (PDF, 87 KB).
+Patient samples may be sent to the Virus Reference Department at PHE Colindale, using the appropriate E17 Electron microscopy Laboratory request form (PDF, 348 KB) .
 Please make careful note of sample collection guidelines.

 The low number of cases reported is likely to represent only a small proportion of the total number of cases occurring; diagnosis of human orf infection is often made on the basis of clinical presentation and history, without laboratory confirmation.
 In addition, farmers familiar with the infection may not seek advice from their GP.
 Thus, parapox virus infections are generally under-reported.
 An annual average of 8 (range 1 to 25) cases of orf virus infection were identified between 1991 and 2006, but only 2 cases on average since 2005.